dzzh/IN4392/README.md

 To work with IN4392, the following should be done in advance.

+* Somehow get UNIX-like OS.
+Windows sucks and I'm lazy, here are the two serious reasons not to support it.
+* Install Python 2.6<=workingversion<3.
 * Install [boto](https://github.com/boto/boto).
 * Install [paramiko](http://www.lag.net/paramiko/).
 * Add your ACCESS_KEY_ID and SECRET_ACCESS_KEY either to boto config file or set them as environment variables.
-* Copy `in4392/aws/aws.config.default` to `in4392/aws/aws.config` and adjust the configuration in it as you wish
+* Copy `in4392/aws/aws.config.default` to `in4392/aws/aws.config` and adjust the configuration in it as you wish.

 ##Installation